Modi1987/scorpion/penta_teleop/README.md

 7- `D-pad + Right Trigger button (RT)` allow the robot to pitch

+8- `Y button` is used to enable/disbale imu stabilization

 Note, make sure to enable the motion using: